Umuzi-org/tech-department/content/projects/kotlin/project-9/styles-and-themes/_index.md

 When Android styles a view, it applies a combination of themes, styles, and attributes, which you can customize.
 Attributes always overwrite anything specified in a style or theme.
 And styles always overwrite anything specified in a theme.

 The screenshots below show the GDG-finder app with light theme (left) and a dark theme (right), as well as with a custom font and header sizes.
-This can be implemented in several ways, and you learn some of them in this codelab.
+This can be implemented in several ways, and you learn some of them in this project.

 ![](eab9826ee090267a.png)